Here Are the Coronavirus Facts You Need to Know to Stay Safe

 Certain races or ethnicities, including Chinese Americans or people of Asian descent, are not more susceptible to the coronavirus.
-You can do your part to stop the spread of fear and misinformation by letting others know that being of a certain ethnicity does not mean you’re more likely to contract or spread COVID-19.
+You can do your part to stop the spread of fear and false coronavirus information by letting others know that being of a certain ethnicity does not mean you’re more likely to contract or spread COVID-19.

 Is there a vaccine or cure for the coronavirus?